riodevista/compose_rest_invoices/README.md

 1. Launch the app.
 2. The app displays a list of invoices.
 3. Tap an invoice to view its details.
-4. Swipe down to refresh the list of invoices.

 ## Contributing